 (a) All wages, back pay, bonuses and awards paid by the employer, commissions, severance pay, payments from job corps, work training programs, on-the-job training programs, sick leave paid as wages, annual leave, holiday and vacation pay.

-(c) Earnings of an individual residing with the assistance group who is a required assistance group member but who is ineligible to be included in the assistance group as set forth in rule 5101:1-23-10 of the Administrative Code.
+(c) Earnings of an individual residing with the assistance group who is a required assistance group member but who is ineligible to be included in the assistance group as described in rule 5101:1-23-10 of the Administrative Code.

 (d) Earnings of the spouse of a married pregnant woman with no other OWF eligible children.